tibiamaps/tibia-maps-installer-linux/README.md

 # Tibia maps installer for Linux [![Build status](https://travis-ci.org/tibiamaps/tibia-maps-installer-linux.svg)](https://travis-ci.org/tibiamaps/tibia-maps-installer-linux)

-`install-tibia-maps` is a Bash script that downloads the latest version of the `Automap` data provided by [the tibia-map-data project](https://github.com/tibiamaps/tibia-map-data) and extracts it to the `~/.tibia/Automap` folder.
+`install-tibia-maps` is a Bash script that downloads the latest version of the `minimap` data provided by [the tibia-map-data project](https://github.com/tibiamaps/tibia-map-data) and extracts it to the `~/.local/share/CipSoft\ GmbH/Tibia/packages/Tibia` folder.

 ## Installation